Genealogy Resources Available at Our Library

 - Republic Claims.
 This series is now available in digital form as well as microfilm.
 It includes claims for payment, reimbursement, or restitution submitted by citizens to the Republic of Texas government from 1835 through 1846.
 It also includes records relating to Republic pensions and claims against the Republic submitted as public debt claims after 1846.

 - Confederate Indigent Families Lists.
 View the names of families that received aid through the 1863 "Act to Support the Families and Dependents of Texas Soldiers."

 - Texas County Tax Rolls on Microfilm are available for on-site use from the early years of each county through the late 1970s.

 - Index of County Records on Microfilm is available online, along with instructions for borrowing rolls through interlibrary loan.
-Although the microfilm is housed in depository libraries throughout Texas, the Genealogy Collection houses the film for the following counties: Atascosa, Bandera, Bastrop, Bexar, Blanco, Caldwell, Comal, Frio, Galveston, Gillespie, Guadalupe, Hays, Karnes, Kendall, Kerr, Kinney, Llano, McMullen, Medina, Uvalde, and Wilson.
+Although the microfilm is housed in depository libraries throughout Texas, the Genealogy Collection houses the film for the following counties: Atascosa, Bandera, Bastrop, Bexar, Blanco, Caldwell, Comal, Frio, Galveston, Gillespie, Guadalupe, Harris, Hays, Karnes, Kendall, Kerr, Kinney, Llano, McMullen, Medina, Uvalde, and Wilson.

 - Selected Texas city directories from the past are available for on-site use.

 - Newspapers Available on Microfilm.
 The microfilm is available for on-site viewing or to be borrowed through interlibrary loan.